 With this in mind, we can consider how to tackle the difficulties you might face with consent management.

-How to get consent
+How to get user consent

 Let’s begin with the initial step for any consent management process: making sure you get appropriate consent in the first place.
 Falling short at this stage could leave you with powerful fundraising collateral that you don’t actually have permission to use.